-Alex Case’s article 30 ways to get ahead in ELT publishing, is mostly accurate and worth checking out, but also has a couple of “hmm, not sure about that…” examples, and also misses some important ones.
-So here’s our list which, while not comprehensive, is the real deal and reflects the big changes happening right now in ELT publishing as a result of the rush to digital.
+Alex Case’s article 30 ways to get ahead in ELT publishing is mostly accurate and worth checking out.
+It does, however, have a couple of, “hmm, not sure about that…” examples.
+It also misses some important ones.
+So here’s our list, which, while not comprehensive, is the real deal and reflects the big changes happening right now in ELT publishing as a result of the rush to digital.
 They’re aimed more at those trying to get in as new writers, rather than established authors.

 Tip 1 – online presence

 Have a popular ELT blog and Twitter account, and use it to review publishers’ products.
 This will be noticed.
 Nick’s written more on building your ‘platform’ here.

 Tip 2 – targeted talks, ideally on tech

 Give talks at conferences that publishers go to and pick topics that will attract them.
 Technology, mobile, adaptive learning and gaming are good topics at the moment.
 Make sure your talk is brilliant, of course, and if possible use it to show off your great content.
 Also, don’t forget that publishers want writers who are great at presenting their products, so you need to show your skills in winning over an audience.